Loose, rocky terrain on the descent from Ball Pass

 In addition to our personal clothing, the crampons, ice-axe, helmet and harness, we will be carrying some fresh items of food (e.g. bread, fruit, vegetables, meat).
 The hut is stocked with nonperishable food, mattresses, pillows, sleeping bags, cooking and eating utensils, gas and firewood.

-If you are fit enough to do the full Ball Pass Crossing you will be expected to complete the ascent to Caroline Hut from Ball Shelter in 4 hours.
+If you are fit enough to do the full Ball Pass Crossing you will be expected to complete the ascent to Caroline Hut from the Ball Hut Road in 6 hours.

-Learn basic mountaineering techniques, using crampons and ice-axe.
+Practice basic mountaineering techniques, using crampons and ice-axe.
 Climb Kaitiaki Peak (2222m/7290ft) south of Ball Pass and take in the dramatic views of the South Ridge of Aoraki.
 Maybe explore a crevasse on the Ball Glacier.
 Back at Caroline Hut take time to watch the sun set on Mt Tasman and the ice avalanches thunder down the Caroline Face.
-6 hours return.

 This is the longest and toughest day, with exposed and steep slopes to negotiate.
 We cross Ball Pass at 2121m/7000ft.
 Now the view opens to the South Face of Aoraki, the Hooker and Mueller Glaciers, Mount Sefton and the Copland Pass.
-The steep descent from Ball Pass usually requires the use of crampons.
-When snow conditions are icy a fixed line rope method is used to ensure no-one can slide down the slope.
-The terrain is rugged and untracked and you rely on your professional mountain guide to find a safe route around gorges and bluffs down to the East Hooker Valley.
-Following old moraine terraces you hike through some of the lushest vegetation to be found in the National Park and return to Mount Cook Village.
-This section has become 1-2 hours longer than it used to be, due to two large washouts in the Hooker Valley.
+The steep descent from Ball Pass usually requires the use of crampons and often a rope if conditions are icy.
+The terrain is rugged and untracked and you rely on your professional mountain guide to find a safe route around bluffs into the East Hooker Valley.
+After a break, climb back up onto the Mount Cook Range and descend back to the Tasman Valley, passing an alpine lake, spectacular gorges and waterfalls on the way.
 Return travel to Lake Tekapo.
-8-10 hours trekking.

 Finishing times can vary from 5-8pm depending on conditions and fitness/ability of participants.
 It is best to organize accommodation in Tekapo or Mt Cook Village and not plan to drive far after this long day.